Healthy Eating: The Path to a Long and Balanced Life

 This exercise, though simple, trains your brain to be more present and aware with food.

-It’s not about eating perfectly—it’s about eating with purpose.
+It’s not about eating “perfectly” or following trends—it’s about eating with intention and purpose.

 -